On the origin of counterrotating stellar disks in TNG50. I: Summary and conclusions

 \end{itemize}

-In a follow-up work we will characterize the mechanism that drives the late accretion of misaligned cold gas, giving rise to preferentially extended CRDs.
-We will also explore whether the identification of compact in-situ CRDs can be achieved thorugh the characterization of the stellar population abundances.
+In a follow-up work we will characterize the mechanism that drives the late accretion of misaligned cold gas and preferentially gives rise to extended CRDs.
+We will also explore whether the identification of compact in situ CRDs can be achieved through the characterization of stellar population abundances.